spotvin42/firebase-to-supabase/firestore/README.md

 ##### HOOKS: Customizing the JSON

 You can customize the way your JSON file is written using a custom hook.
 A common use for this is to "flatten" the JSON file, or to split nested data into separate, related database tables.
+Note: the hooks will be ran with the `node firestore2json.js` command.

 For example, you could take a Firestore document that looks like this: